Your Silicon Slopes startup is raising a round on a website that loads like 2015

 Exactly what you get

 A fast, distinctive website built to your brand, on a CMS your marketing team can actually run, with performance tuned for conversion and ranking and the flexibility to tailor and test pages across audiences.
-It integrates with your custom CRM for lead capture, feeds your business intelligence dashboards for funnel analysis, and can grow into WordPress or a headless setup if content scale demands it.
+It integrates with your custom CRM for lead capture, feeds your business intelligence (BI) dashboards for funnel analysis, and can grow into WordPress or a headless setup if content scale demands it.
 You get a site that raises a sophisticated buyer's confidence instead of quietly lowering it.

 How to choose a developer in Salt Lake City